thycotic/dsv-docs/product/auth-general/authgcp/index.md

 ![](./images/gckdsvtoken.png)

 At this point you are successfully logged into DSV from GKE.
-If you parse the DSV token [jwt.io website](https://jwt.io/) you should see the username ```gcloud-gce:dsv-gce``` to comfirm
+There are two tokens, the first one is the GKE metadata tokne.
+The second one is the DSV authentication token.
+If you parse the DSV token at the [jwt.io website](https://jwt.io/) you should see the username ```gcloud-gce:gce-test``` to comfirm